jonbnewman/use-prompt/README.md

 ## Multiple concurrent prompts

-You can display as many prompts concurrently as you want.
+Display as many prompts concurrently as you want:

 ```javascript
 import usePrompt from 'use-prompt';